 Not everyone is going to do well in all of these areas.
 Some of you will find certain tasks easier to excel at in than others, as even among writers there is a huge difference between “technical writers,” “creative writers,” or even informal writing vs formal writing.
-While this can seem a bit overwhelming, the truth is you don’t need to be Chaucer or William Faulkner to create website content that Google sees as quality.
+While this can seem a bit overwhelming, the truth is you don’t need to be Geoffrey Chaucer or William Faulkner to create quality website content.

-Think about Ernest Hemingway.
+Instead, think back to your high school English class reading Ernest Hemingway.
 Never use 15 words where 10 will do, speak plainly so individuals understand you, and know what you’re talking about.
-This seemingly simple formula is a good starting point to write good website content.
+This seemingly simple formula is a good starting point to write effective website content.
 Combine that with the five points above and you’ll soon be creating content that both Google and your readers will love.

-Any professional you consider hiring for web design and/or SEO should be able to excel at content writing.
-Too many think about website content as an afterthought, and that is going to hurt your SEO and online marketing efforts no matter how good the design.
-Google will see this and rank your site up or down accordingly based on your content.
+If you’d rather delegate this area of your workload, keep things simple by making sure any professional you consider hiring for web design and/or SEO is also able to excel at content writing.
+Too many think about website content as an afterthought, and that is going to hold your SEO and online marketing efforts back no matter how good the design.

 High schools and colleges, particularly in the last 25 years or so, have created very strict policies regarding plagiarism, a practice where someone utilizes another person’s work in a publication for their own use, passing it off as their own.

 While the reasons for these guidelines can boil down to academic integrity, lessons about how to cite sources, a code of ethics, exercises to force students to examine and improve their theories, or some combination of the above, most recognize the idea they draw from.
 In short, stealing the work of others is wrong.

 Google’s algorithms have adopted this idea and applied it to how they rank website content.
 With a near-perfect memory of everything they have previously read (no mean feat considering the billions of pages that are live today), they’re also able to take this idea a step further by assessing the intent of duplicate website content when they find it.